 "Ria!"
 Malena shouted into the listening trees, feeling her irritation banking into anger.
 "We need to get back to the caravan!"

 The caravan had been trundling along for over a week, one crawling mile at a time.
-For most of the journey, the weather held--hot and miserable but blessedly storm free--but luck was a fickle bitch.
+For most of the journey, the weather held--hot and miserable but blessedly storm-free--but luck was a fickle master.
 As the three heavily packed wagons crested the rim of a shallow valley, the driver in the lead spotted a distant cluster of thunderheads marching towards them, ripe with the promise of rain and wind.
 Taking one look at the oncoming weather, Malena's father called a stop.

 "This will set us back another day," the driver complained, wiping sweat from his bald head with a rag.
 Even the horses were wilting, heads drooped and tails barely flicking at the cloud of flies gathering near their rumps.

 "I won't risk traveling through a valley while it's raining," was all the answer Bastian gave the man in his employ.
 The driver twisted his mouth in displeasure but saved his objection, obediently guiding the caravan under a thin crop of trees that barely provided enough shade to cool the ground.
 The wagons were promptly lashed down in the event the wind became dangerous.

 Seeing her opportunity, Malena's twin sister Ria lunged at the chance to escape the stuffy wagons.
 She roamed the campsite with the overflowing energy of a child confined to a small space for too long, chatting with everyone and climbing on everything.

 Seeing the trouble her sister was causing, Malena reluctantly set aside the clock her father had given her to disassemble and allowed her twin to choose a game they could play until lunch was ready.
 It was a decision the older sibling--in Malena's mind being five minutes older made her the eldest--was starting to regret.
 As par usual, Ria chose the only game where she could actively hide.